davenaylor/postie/readme.txt

   *    status: draft

 = Post Date =
-* Posts can have a specific publication date.
-Relative dates like "tomorrow", "monday", "first day of next month" are supported.
+* Posts can have a specific publication date such as Apr 14, 2013.
+Relative dates like "tomorrow", "monday", "first day of next month" are also supported.
   *    date: date
   *    date: date time
 * Posts can be delayed by adding a line with delayXdXhXm where X is a number.